Culture of Scotland: Banking and currency

 Banking in Scotland also features unique characteristics.
-Although the Bank of England remains the central bank for the UK Government, three Scottish corporate banks still issue their own banknotes: the Bank of Scotland, the Royal Bank of Scotland and the Clydesdale Bank.
+Although the Bank of England remains the central bank for His Majesty's Government, three Scottish corporate banks still issue their own banknotes: the Bank of Scotland, the Royal Bank of Scotland and the Clydesdale Bank.

 Sports

 Scotland competes in sporting events such as the FIFA World Cup.
 Scotland does not compete in the Olympic Games independently however, and in athletics, Scotland has competed for the Celtic Cup, against teams from Wales and Ireland, since the inaugural event in 2006.

 Scotland is the "Home of Golf", and is well known for its courses.
 As well as its world-famous Highland Games (athletic competitions), it is also the home of curling, and shinty, a stick game similar to Ireland's hurling.

 Scotland has 4 professional ice hockey teams that compete in the Elite Ice Hockey League.
 Scottish cricket is a minority game.